wi-fighters/team-exercise-recipes/README.md

 Your mission is to make your website pop :sparkles:
 Sketch some ideas on paper and discuss with your team before writing any code.
-You’re the only one who’ll write CSS for the project.
+You’re the main CSS author for the project, but your QA buddy may make suggestions.
 Every HTML file will link to your CSS, so co-ordinate with your team to make sure their code is compatible with yours.

 After consulting with your team, you have the final say on design decisions.